keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 the modern landscape has numerous complex components.
 Luckily, KerasCV offers robust, production grade APIs to make assembling most of these components possible in one line of code.
-Through the use of the KerasCV `ImageClassifier` API, pretrained weights, and the KerasCV data augmentations you can assemble everything you need to train a powerful classifier in a few hundred lines of code!
+Through the use of KerasCV's `ImageClassifier` API, pretrained weights, and the KerasCV data augmentations you can assemble everything you need to train a powerful classifier in a few hundred lines of code!